-Examining the share returns of acquirers in different sub-samples, reveals that the transactions announced in the fifth merger wave destroys more value than transactions in the time of resession.
+Examining the share returns of acquirers in different sub-samples, reveals that the transactions announced in the fifth merger wave destroys more value than transactions in the time of recession.
 Here the acquiring companies suffered the worst results with significant -0,59% in the short event period (-1;1).
 Particularly international transactions underperformed.
 For both event windows examined, their results were worse that those of acquirers of national companies with -0,70% vs. -0,54% and -0,51% vs. -0,20% respectively.
 These findings are in line with Alexandris et al. (2011) who report that despite the good economic conditions and decisive approach of CEOs the acquisitions of the 6th merger wave largely destroyed value.
-The situation is competely different for the trasactions during the both resession periods.
+The situation is completely different for the transactions during the both recession periods.
 The end of the 5th and the beginning of the 6th wave was the period when the acquiring companies performed best.
 Even though the overall sample experiences slightly negative returns, international acquisitions could achieve the highest results with even slightly positive returns of 0,035% in the event window (-1;5), although statistically not significant.
 This trend is even more striking for acquisitions during the economic crisis of 2008.
 While acquirers of national targets during this period suffered the worst results with -1,24% and -1,12% for the event windows (-1;1) and (-1;5) respectively, the acquirers of international targets were the best performers.
 In the both event windows they showed positive statistically significant abnormal returns of 2,79% and 1,63%.
 It seems that the bad economic situation in the USA and Europe, forced the companies to look for the business opportunities abroad, a strategy which was highly appreciated by investors.

-Examples of value-creating and value destroying transactions
+4.3 Examples of Value-creating and Value-destroying Transactions

-Case 1: A successful growth - KLA-Tencor & ICOS Systems
+4.3.1 Case 1: A successful growth - KLA-Tencor & ICOS Systems (strong financial performance before the acquisition, international target from less related industry, revenue enhancement)

-On February, $21^{st}$ 2008 KLA-Tencor Corporation (NASDAQ: KLAC) announced an acquisition of ICOS Vision Systems Corporation NV (Euronext: IVIS) in a cash transaction valued at €36.50 per share.
-The net transaction value (excluding treasury shares and net of cash) was €316.9 million (approximately \$465.8 million).
+On February, 21^{st} 2008 KLA-Tencor Corporation (NASDAQ: KLAC) announced an acquisition of ICOS Vision Systems Corporation NV (Euronext: IVIS) in a cash transaction valued at 36.50 per share.
+The net transaction value (excluding treasury shares and net of cash) was 316.9 million (approximately \$465.8 million).
 It represented a 35% premium to the average closing price of ICOS's shares over the preceding 90-days.
 KLA-Tencor expected for the transaction to be enhancing to earnings per share in the first year.

-The management of KLA-Tencor, the leading supplier of inspection and metrology systems to the global semiconductor industry explained this move as an outstanding opportunity for growth, allowing two companies to combine their complementaty businesses, expand the products and services offered and position themselves as a leader in the industry and the "world's best process control company."
+The management of KLA-Tencor, the leading supplier of inspection and metrology systems to the global semiconductor industry, explained this move as an outstanding opportunity for growth, allowing two companies to combine their complementary businesses, expand the products and services offered and position themselves as a leader in the industry and the "world's best process control company."
 Therefore, the acquisition offered an "exceptional synergy" in both markets and technologies, with additional opportunities for growth and diversification.
 Before the acquisition announcement, both companies had complementary market positions, with no overlap in product lines.
 In the weak market conditions of the industry KLA-Tencor had a good opportunity to take advantage of this situation on account of its position in yield management products.

 Investors reacted on the decision of KLA-Tencor management positively with an increase in share price of +1,77% in the event window (-1;1) and +1,04% in the event window (-1;10).
-ICOS shares, whose trading was temporarily suspended, soared 60 percent at 35.52 euros, returning to a level last seen in July 2007.
-Shares of KLA-Tencor rose \$1.34, or 3.2 percent, to \$43.50 on Nasdaq.
+ICOS shares, whose trading was temporarily suspended, soared 60 percent at 35.52 returning to a level last seen in July 2007.
+Shares of KLA-Tencor rose \$1.34, or 3.2 percent, to \$43.50 on NASDAQ.